tsaopy/tsaopy.github.io/notebook1-basic-usage.md

 ## Making some data

-In this first notebook we will define a simple model, make a simulation with it, add some noise to the data, and see how to recover the original model using `TSAOpy`.
+In this first notebook we will define a simple model, make a simulation with it, add some noise to the data, and see how to recover the original model using `tsaopy`.

 I'll start by setting up the numerical integrator (I'm gonna skip the details since I'm assuming you are familiar with writing a simple Runge-Kutta integrator).
 I implemented this as